RECOWNs: Probabilistic Circuits for Trustworthy Time Series Forecasting: Experimental Evaluation

 \subsection{Providing Uncertainty to Predictions}

-As an additional benefit, the conditional Whittle Likelihood can also be used to access the uncertainty for a prediction in the time domain, allowing to take insight into how it changes at different steps in time.
-To allow for this, we use the notion of likelihood ratios, leveraging the window function $w$ to project the likelihood to the time domain at time step $n$:
+The conditional Whittle Likelihood can also be used to estimate the uncertainty for a prediction in the time domain.
+This allows to take insights on how it changes over time.
+With this aim, we use the notion of likelihood ratios, leveraging the window function $w$, to project the likelihood to the time domain at time step $n$:

+Here, $\ell(Y_{pred}(n) | X)$ denotes the conditional likelihood of prediction window $n$ given the context.
+Every other window in the prediction is marginalized.
+Note that the calculation of $\lambda_{LR}$ has high similarities to the likelihood-score $S^n_{\ell}$ introduced in Section \ref{sec:CE}.
 Furthermore, we define the maximum likelihood ratio occurring in the training data:

-Using $\lambda_{LRMax}$ as normalization for $\lambda_{LR}$, we can estimate the uncertainty of the prediction via the Log-Likelihood Ratio Score (LLRS):
+Using $\lambda_{LRmax}$ as normalization for $\lambda_{LR}$, we can estimate the uncertainty of the prediction via the Log-Likelihood Ratio Score (LLRS):